Pay by sector and occupation

 Gross weekly pay in the North East

-A survey of employers in April 2023 showed that for full-time employees working in the North East combined authority area, average (median) gross weekly pay in 2023 was £600 and for part-time employees it was £239.
+A survey of employers in April 2023 showed that for full-time employees working in the North East Mayoral Strategic Authority area (formerly known as North East Combined authority pre May-2026), average (median) gross weekly pay in 2023 was £600 and for part-time employees it was £239.

 The North East full-time median was only 88% of the England equivalent (£646), in contrast the part-time median pay was very similar (England £241).
 The North East full-time figure was the second lowest amongst the eight-core city LEP areas, and just above that of the Tees Valley.